venbn/Module19-HW/README.md

-	- Below is the scree-recording video which shows that the transaction fails if i do not have enough ether to hire a candidate
+	- Below is the scree-recording video which shows that the transaction fails if i do not have enough ether to hire a candidate.
+	  I will not be able to hire Kendell for 2000 hours or Lane for 1000 hours with the amount of ether i have

 https://user-images.githubusercontent.com/112692272/216811855-059b915d-d4f7-4a07-a67d-7d638d9d42be.mp4